What do the judges look for in a winning entry?

 How much does it cost to enter?

-Entry fees range from £79.00 – £799.00, with the higher tiers including ceremony tickets.
-In order to be fairer for all sizes of organisations, the five tiers are based on the company’s global number of employees.
+Entry fees vary.
+In order to be fairer for all sizes of organisations, there are five tiers based on the company’s global number of employees.

 We also offer a 20% discount to registered charities and 20% Early Bird Discount.